collebrusco/flgl/README.md

 }
 ```

+There is more to flgl, and I need to do a complete write up.
+This library is mostly just for me but if anyone is curious to use it feel free, and feel free to reach out directly with questions.
+It certainly helps me quickly prototype graphics programs, so it may help you.
+It should be easy to build projects with this library on mac, windows, or linux and that process is detailed below.

 # Building
 flgl now includes a cross platform build system via [CMake](https://cmake.org/).
 In the user/ directory, there is a template CMakeLists.txt that can build user applications with flgl.